 This recipe can be made a day in advance and reheated before serving if desired.
 This is a great way to cut time before feasting!
-I think the extra day also helps the flavors to grown and taste even better, but that could just be me.
+I think the extra day also helps the flavors to grow and taste even better, but that could just be me.

 Yes, brussel sprouts can trap dirt between the leaves and be a pin to clean properly.
 Letting them soak in water and then giving a rinse in a colander can help to get sediments to sink, leaving you with a clean vegetable.
 I like to remove the outer two leaves too, just because they come off so easily.

 This is optional.
 If you scrub and wash them well the skin can safely stay on without worry.
 Peeling them is optional but does help to make them look a little prettier.
 Both options should be considered after the carrots are clean.